terabitbaci/web-developers-toolkit/js/debugging-tools-and-strategies.md

 ## Debugging strategies
-* debugging level 1 => check if JS syntax is correct (check console in Web Dev)
+1. check if there are any syntax errors in the Web Development Tools => Console
-* debugging level 2 => check if the targeting is working (check the connection between the HTML element and equivalent JS functionality ==> alert("here"); inside the function)
+2. check if the connection between the HTML elements and jQuery triggers are working by placing a console.log("here") inside the trigger;
-* debugging level 3 => check if the logic makes sense (check if the JS functionality returns what we expect ==> alert(VALUE-NAME); inside the function)
+3. check if the jQuery trigger connects to the corresponding function by placing console.log("here") inside the function

-Example: trying to fix the remote for a TV
+4. check if for jQuery nested triggers and avoid them
-    * --> make sure that your TV remote has batteries
+5. check if the data submitted by the html forms is the same with the data received inside the the function using (console log the relevant data)
-    * --> make sure that your remote connects to your own TV
+6. check if every function definition has at least one function usage associated to it
-    * --> make sure that when you click on the volume up button on your remote, you don't get to change channels or similar
+7. check if data flows between cascading functions by console log the input paramenters after the first line in the function and the value of output just before the return in the same function

-## Other debugging strategies
+8. check if the "if" statements are true by placing console.log("here") inside them or console log the comparison items before the "if"
-* Check the logic inside the functions and objects (variable definitions, ifs, loops, etc. )
+9. check if the "while" are counting towards the limit to avoid infinite loops
-* Check the data flow between the code elements (functions / objects / components)
+10. check if the "for" loops are counting by placing console.log("here") inside them
-* Check the Big-O complexity (https://en.wikipedia.org/wiki/Big_O_notation)
+11. check if existing code can be scaled up for large volumes (for example login 1000 users per second) by verifying the Big-O complexity (https://en.wikipedia.org/wiki/Big_O_notation)